-Help is available in some cities for low-income seniors is available in some cities to help with hazardous-free tree removal.
+Tree removal assistance is available in some cities for low-income seniors is available in some cities to help with hazardous-free tree removal.
 Most of the programs are meant to remove dead, dying, or rotten trees.

 El Dorado County and CALFIRE Tree Removal Assistance Program

-The County of El Dorado and the California Department of Forestry (CALFIRE) have extended their Tree Mortality grant to aged low-income homeowners who are 60 years of age or older.
+The County of El Dorado and the California Department of Forestry (CAL FIRE) have extended their Tree Mortality grant to aged low-income homeowners who are 60 years of age or older.

-The funding for the program comes from CALFIRE and Fire Protection State Responsibility Area Fire Prevention Fund (SRAFPF) and Tree Mortality (TM) Grant.
+The funding for the program comes from CAL FIRE and Fire Protection State Responsibility Area Fire Prevention Fund (SRAFPF) and Tree Mortality (TM) Grant.

-There is approximately $200,000 set aside to help senior citizens remove dead and dying trees that endanger their residence.
+There is approximately $200,000 set aside to help senior citizens remove dead and dying trees that endanger their residences.
 Trees eligible for this program are dead and dying trees greater than 10 inches in diameter and 20 feet in height.

 Also, such trees must be within 300 feet of and pose a structural threat to the residence and they must also be reasonably accessible by equipment or machinery.
 You can make more inquiries by contacting the Community Development Services, Housing Community, and Economic Development Program at (530) 621-5159.